Nooshu/NestJS-Frontend/docs/api-integration.md

 ## Overview

-The frontend application uses a centralised `ApiService` for making HTTP requests to the backend.
-The service includes built-in error handling, timeout management, and response transformation.
+The frontend application uses a specialized `JavaApiClient` for making HTTP requests to Java-based backend APIs.
+The client includes built-in error handling, timeout management, logging, and authentication support.

 ## Configuration